oscillatingneutrino/E-commerce-tariff-analysis/README.md

 	Trump states that China has not eased their rare-earth export restrictions, stating that the previous truce was broken

 June 11, 2025
-	Trump proposes 55% tariffs on Chinese goods (10% universal _ extras).
+	Trump proposes 55% tariffs on Chinese goods (10% universal on extras).
 China agrees to supply rare earths and ease export licensing.
 US relaxes restrictions on Chinese students and some exchanges

 June 27, 2025
 	China has the option to approve export applications for controlled items.
 The US would also lift several restrictive measures.